upbound/docs/content/mcp/gitops.md

 This configuration turns off Argo CD auto pruning, preventing the deletion of Crossplane resources.

-Next, configure the resource inclusions and exclusions.
+Next, configure the [auto respect RBAC for the Argo CD controller](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#auto-respect-rbac-for-controller).
 By default, Argo CD attempts to discover some Kubernetes resource types that don't exist in a managed control plane.
-You must update these rules so Argo CD can sync.
-Add a {{<hover label="node-exclusion" line="7">}}resource exclusion for `nodes`{{</hover>}} to the data section as below:
+You must configure Argo CD to respect cluster's RBAC rules so that Argo CD can sync.
+Add a {{<hover label="respect-rbac" line="7">}}`resource.respectRBAC`{{</hover>}} to the data section as below:

 ```bash {label="argoCM"}
 apiVersion: v1